Arts action: exploring the personal and political

 Amongst the deep blue washes of cyanotype presented here you’ll find the unique movements of each of our participants.
 With this process, the chemistry is painted directly onto the paper before being dried and then exposed to the sun.
 These works capture the brushstrokes, repetitive movements and the vision that is unique to each of us when we pick up a brush.
 Jacqui Ryan's work in particular cuts directly to the point, with the simplicity of a simple word: walk.

 The final work in this exhibition is one from the still-life workshop.
 Amongst the precious objects explored on this day were a treasured teddy bear and a swim flipper that has enabled one participant newfound freedom in the pool.
 In this image, however, are Lisa Ho’s melancholy reflections on never being able to wear shoes like her mother’s gold slip-ons, contrasting them with a pair of candy pink callipers from her childhood.

 Participants: Russell Burrell, Heather Forsyth, Lisa Ho, Andrea Nolan, Lisa Roberts, Jacqui Ryan, Jodie Storey, Linda Studena, Michelle Wilcox

 This project was delivered with the assistance of the City of Monash Community Grants Program.

 MGA exhibition space, the Atrium Gallery, provides emerging artists with an opportunity to showcase their practice to MGA’s audiences.
-The Atrium Gallery is situated between MGA and the Wheelers Hill Library and is open Monday to Friday from 10.00am to 6.00pm, Saturdays from 9.00am to 4.00pm and Sundays from 11.00 am to 4.00pm.
+The Atrium Gallery is situated between MGA and the Wheelers Hill Library and is open Monday to Friday from 10.00am to 6.00pm; Saturdays from 9.00am to 4.00pm; Sundays 11.00am to 4.00pm.